Role of the Governors

 How does the governing body carry out its role?

-In addition to attending committee meetings, and to help develop a better understanding of school life, Governors regularly visit the school to meet with staff and students.
+In addition to attending meetings, Governors regularly visit the school to meet with staff and students and to join in key events in the life of the school.

 How can I contact the school Governors?